nateberkopec/mini-normalize/README.md

 # mini-normalize

 A miniature CSS reset, based on normalize.css, suitable for inlining.
-549 bytes gzipped.
+463 bytes gzipped, or about 50% smaller than normalize.

 Browser target is IE11+ and current versions of popular mobile browsers (i.e. any version with 1% or greater adoption on [caniuse](http://caniuse.com/usage-table)).